miketheprogrammer/go-thrust/doc/menu.md

 ```go
 func (menu *Menu) Call(command *Command)
 ```
+This Methods turns a Command into a Call, there are two main types of Actions for outgoing commands, create/call.
+There may be more added later.

 #### func (*Menu) CallWhenChildStable

 ```go
 func (menu *Menu) CallWhenChildStable(command *Command, child *Menu)
 ```
+This method queues up "Calls" to go out only when the state of the Child is Stable.
+Stable means that the child is Ready and has no AwaitingResponses

 #### func (*Menu) CallWhenDisplayed

 ```go
 func (menu *Menu) CallWhenDisplayed(command *Command)
 ```
+This method queues up "Calls" to go out only when the menu is Displayed

 #### func (*Menu) CallWhenReady

 ```go
 func (menu *Menu) CallWhenReady(command *Command)
 ```
+This methods queues up "Calls" to go out only when the Menu State is "Ready"

 #### func (*Menu) CallWhenTreeStable

 ```go
 func (menu *Menu) CallWhenTreeStable(command *Command)
 ```
+This method queues up "Calls" to go out only when the state of the menu is Stable.
+Stable means that the menu is Ready and has no AwaitingResponses

 #### func (*Menu) Create

 ```go
 func (menu *Menu) Create(sendChannel *connection.In)
 ```
+Create a new menu object.
+Dispatches a call to ThrustCore to generate the object and return the new TargetID in a reply.

 #### func (*Menu) DispatchResponse

 ```go
 func (menu *Menu) DispatchResponse(reply CommandResponse)
 ```
+Dispatch CommandResponses to the proper delegates (Error, Event, Reply)

 #### func (*Menu) HandleError

 ```go
 func (menu *Menu) HandleError(reply CommandResponse)
 ```
+Handler for Error responses from ThrustCore This should be changed to private as soon as API stabilizes.

 #### func (*Menu) HandleEvent

 ```go
 func (menu *Menu) HandleEvent(reply CommandResponse)
 ```
+Handler for Event responses from ThrustCore This should be changed to private as soon as API stabilizes.

 #### func (*Menu) HandleReply

 ```go
 func (menu *Menu) HandleReply(reply CommandResponse)
 ```
+Handler for Reply responses from ThrustCore This should be changed to private as soon as API stabilizes.

 #### func (*Menu) IsStable